yarinChenGit/git-game-guttman/README.md

 not even close.

-## If you came from `level <enter level>`
+## If you came from our hint

 You are correct.
-But make sure that you came from the correct level - no cheating.
+But make sure that you came from us and not from the wrong level.